 - Changed game settings to default to windowed mode

-- Changed resolution detection to only allow fullscreen resolutions with ratios 1 < ratio < 2 and sizes below 3000x2000
+- Changed resolution detection to only allow fullscreen resolutions with standard aspect ratios and sizes below 3000x2000

 - Fixed classic multiplayer matches waiting for key input after the first round